Skip to content

 • Don’t make any negotiations or bargaining with shopkeepers.
 It’s not very welcoming here.

-• Don’t expect that restaurants can be open after 5:30 a.m., especially on cold days.
+• Don’t expect restaurants to open after 5:30 a.m., especially on cold days.
 Cafes are about to close at 3:00 p.m.

-• However, it’s one of the safest places in the world; it’s not a good idea to leave your precious items in the hotel.
-Put them in a hotel safe if one is available in your room, or bring them with you wherever you go.
+• However, it’s one of the safest places in the world; leaving your precious items in the hotel is not a good idea.
+Put them in a hotel safe if one is available in your room, or bring them wherever you go.

-Pro Tip: Go straight to the city center, Otago Harbour, which still retains the elements of 19-century architecture, from churches, Town Hall, Paul’s Cathedral, and the Dunedin Public Art Gallery.
+Pro Tip: Go straight to the city centre, Otago Harbour, which still retains elements of 19th-century architecture, including churches, the Town Hall, Paul’s Cathedral, and the Dunedin Public Art Gallery.

 Where to Stay in New Zealand?